KygoSkyrus/skychat/NOTES.md

 - scroll down is not working
 - all the parts like sidebar, chathead etc can go to deifferent component
 - when connection who is deleted texts again than he is not shown in req listb dynamicaaly,, i dont think req list is working in real time
+- hide the author name if its private chat,,,only show when its group

 # Todo
+- add loading more msgs feature, only showing latest 20 rn
 - when sqwitcinh between users or interfaces in chat body,, add animation like slide in up down when iterface is changed
 - add a search icon next to user serch input
 - encrypt messages/passwords